Logo for Help with Handwriting

 We can all worry when a child says that the hand or arm hurts when they’re writing.
 But is it writers ache?

 The key thing is to have balance over our concerns.
-It’s about knowing when is the time to worry?
+It is about knowing when is the time to worry?
 And when is the time to give them reassurance that everything is fine.

 In this article, I will help give you the confidence to know what you can do and say.
 Meaning you do not have to be worrying any more.